Fireal/hello-world/README.md

 # hello-world
-This is my first Git Repository
+This is my first Git Repository for ITWP 1150.